astronomer/astro-docs/ac/next/install-vm.md

     All Airflow CLI commands must be run from your `astro` user.

-2. Create a new Admin Airflow user with the following command:
+2. Create a new `admin` Airflow user with the following command:

     ```sh
     airflow users create -e EMAIL -f FIRSTNAME -l LASTNAME -p PASSWORD -r Admin -u USERNAME